xon52/x5-gmaps/docs/api/cluster.md

 ### Props

+The only props the cluster component currently takes are `items`, `options`, and `zoom-on-click`.

+`zoom-on-click` stops the cluster from zooming in when clicked.
+This can be useful when you want to listen to the click event without zooming in.

-The only props the cluster component currently takes are `items` and `options`. `options` is an object with any of the following you want to override:
+`options` is an object with any of the following you want to override:

 | Props          |  Type  | Default | Description                                                                    |
 | :------------- | :----: | :-----: | :----------------------------------------------------------------------------- |